emmajanedrews/base-template/_posts/2017-06-14-northwest-arkansas-market-update.md

 {% include pullquote.html %}

-Interestingly, **prices are definitely up**.
+Interestingly, prices are definitely up.
 In Benton County, price per square foot rose about $8.
 The number of days it takes to sell a home on average has held steady in Benton County, but in Washington County, homes are selling in an average of about 30 days faster than last year.
-Prices in Benton County are also up by about $7 per square foot.
+Prices in Washington County are also up by about $7 per square foot.

 New construction home sales are up by about 80 this year in Benton County and up by about 60 in Washington County.
 Prices are also up about $8 a square foot for such homes.
 If you thought about buying a home last year but waited until this year, it will cost you about $20,000 more on average.